Heating and cooling can account for about 40% of your energy use.

 The larger the area you heat, the more energy you will use.
 Divide your home into sections or zones by closing doors and, if you have a ducted heating system with zone controllers, turn off rooms that are not in use.

-Insulation is any material that reduces the amount of heat transferred into or out of your home through the ceiling, walls, floors, doors and windows.
+Insulation reduces the amount of heat transferred into or out of your home through the ceiling, walls, floors, doors and windows.

 In winter, up to 60% of your heating could be lost through your ceilings and walls if you don’t have insulation.